-8) Repeat this process at heights of 30'' (76.2 cm), 40'' (101.6 cm), 60'' (152.4 cm), and 80'' (203.2 cm), entering the data into Tables 2.3 and 2.4.
+8. Repeat this process at heights of 30'' (76.2 cm), 40'' (101.6 cm), 60'' (152.4 cm), and 80'' (203.2 cm), entering the data into Tables 3.3 and 3.4.
 Each completed data table is worth up to 6 points.

-9) There are two remaining lines in Table 2.4.
+9. There are two remaining lines in Table 3.4.
 If you are working near a tall staircase and can safely drop a projectile from higher than seven feet, then go ahead; ideal heights are 120" (10 feet) and 160" (13 feet, 4").
 However, if you do not have a safe, secure way to drop a projectile from a larger height then leave these two lines blank or work at lower heights.
+Do not use a step ladder or climb anything but a stable staircase - your safety is much more important than these final two sets of data points.

 You may want to enlist a helper (and a few identical projectiles) for this part of the experiment, to save you time by dropping the projectiles while you measure the crater diameters below.
+If you do so, bring along a 35-mm film cannister or another small plastic container, so that you can easily toss the projectiles back up to your assistant after each cratering event.
 Be careful that no projectiles are dropped on anyone's head!